The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

 \subsection{Code scheme}

-An extension of the kinematic problem arises when we additionally consider the temporal evolution of the flow field.
-In this case, the Navier-Stokes equation needs to be solved as well, which in the case of precession-driven flow takes the form
+The full magnetohydrodynamic problem additionally requires a computation of the temporal evolution of the flow field.
+In this case, the Navier-Stokes equation needs to be solved as well, which for a precessing flow in the rotating frame of reference takes the form

-In addition to the terms commonly encountered in regular flow problems describing nonlinear interactions and dissipation, we have three contributions: the Coriolis force due to rotation, the Lorentz force due to the interaction with the magnetic field, and the Poincaré force accounting for acceleration due to perpetual change of the orientation of the cylinder's axis of rotation.
+In addition to the terms commonly encountered in regular flow problems describing nonlinear interactions and dissipation, we have three additional contributions: the Coriolis force due to rotation, the Lorentz force due to the interaction with the magnetic field, and the Poincaré force accounting for acceleration due to perpetual change of the orientation of the cylinder's axis of rotation.
 A detailed derivation of the Navier-Stokes equation for a precessing system is given e.g. in \citet{tilgner2005}.